 A good way to make a budget work harder is to have more than one material for your worktops.
 For example, using a hard-wearing granite for the main working areas (sink, oven, food prep area), and then having a material with a lower price tag in the rest of the kitchen – such as a laminate or wood.
 Combining materials like this is a look that is very much on trend, it adds interest to the room and, as you can see from our photo, it looks great.

 The thickness of your worktops can alter the look of your kitchen.
 In general, a quartz worktop is 20mm thick and granite is 30mm thick.
 We can however give you very trendy slimline worktops (eg 12mm) and extra thick worktops (eg 50mm).
 You can mix and match worktop thicknesses in your kitchen to create interest.
 For example have a 20mm thick quartz worktop on your island unit and use a thicker, wood effect worktop to make a breakfast bar – such as shown in the image.

 Below are some of the main worktop options, with a bit of information to help you decide what is right for you.

 Man made.
 Comes in lots of design and colour choices, including imitation wood and granite.
 Easy to maintain and clean.
 Suits any style of kitchen.
 Budget friendly.

 Gives a lovely, homely feel to a kitchen and is warm to the touch.
 Looks great in traditional / country kitchens but also suits modern kitchen styles.
 Available in a variety of wood grains and colours.

 Is natural stone.
 The veining and colouring are unique to each slab.
 A luxury material that never falls out of fashion.
 Suits traditional and modern kitchen styles.
 Can have a matt or a polished finish.
 Hard wearing.
 Resistant to heat and scratches.
 Easy to clean and maintain.

-If you have any questions about worktops, or would like to see samples, we would be delighted to assist.
+If you have any questions about worktops or would like to see samples, we would be delighted to assist.